 Call Time Meaning

-Industry jargon can get confusing, especially on set.
+Film terminology can get confusing, especially on set.
 But the call time is fairly self-explanatory, and yet, one of the most critical things to remember if you want to keep your job.
+One thing that will get you fired is being late, which is why understanding your call time is so critical.

 Call Time Definition